elastic/ecs/USAGE.md

 Strict mode requires the following conditions, else the script exits on an exception:

 * Short descriptions must be less than or equal to 120 characters.
+* Example values containing arrays or objects must be quoted to avoid unexpected YAML interpretation when the schema files or artifacts are relied on downstream.

 The current artifacts generated and published in the ECS repo will always be created using strict mode.
 However, older ECS versions (pre `v1.5.0`) will cause an exception if attempting to generate them using `--strict`.
 This is due to schema validation checks introduced after that version was released.